Hiimus/arca_bookstore/README.md

 - Footer with social links to twitter, instagram and facebook.

-- Messages/toasts that appear on the top right when the user perform actions such as logging in and out, adding and removing products from the shopping bag, completing a transaction, and for superusers actions like adding and editing products/blog posts.
+- Messages/toasts that appear on the top right when the user performs actions such as logging in and out, adding and removing products from the shopping bag, completing a transaction, and for superusers actions like adding and editing products/blog posts.

 ### Page Specific Features